matthewmeehan/mod_prebind/README.md

 **DISCLAIMER: I don't _really_ know erlang**

 **This code is by no means ready for production.**
-At the moment it basically allows BOSH pre-bindings for any registered users that have a known password a HTTP POST request.
+At the moment it basically allows BOSH pre-bindings for any registered users that have a known password as a HTTP POST request.
 A more advace token processing solution should be available soon...